gearup2000/k8s/13. Service in Kubernetes - Part 2. Types-ExternalName, NodePort and LoadBalancer. Headless Service/README.md

 PS H:\GitHub\k8s\13.
 Service in Kubernetes - Part 2.
 Types-ExternalName, NodePort and LoadBalancer.
 Headless Service>
 ```
+It can be confused when you see that when you run `minikube service <service-name> --url`, there is different portnumbers.
+To understand this let's see how does the `minikube service <service-name> --url` works:

+ The Minikube does the following:
+a.
+It identifies the NodePort that Kubernetes assigned to your service.
+b.
+It creates a network tunnel between your host machine and the Minikube VM.
+c.
+It maps a port on your localhost (127.0.0.1) to the NodePort of your service in the Minikube VM.
+d.
+Port Forwarding: The tunnel essentially performs port forwarding.
+It takes requests from a randomly assigned port on your localhost and forwards them to the NodePort of your service in the Minikube cluster.
+e.
+Dynamic Port Assignment: The port on your localhost is dynamically assigned.
+This is why you see a different port number (like 50789 in your example) each time you run the command.

 In case the cluster is deployed on a cloud provider we would use the External IP address and port we have configured in manifest file.